-In this course, students will analyze various types of conduits, conduit bends, and conduit bending equipment used in the electrical field.
-They will also examine conductor termination and splicing methods related to the grounding and bonding of electrical systems.
-In addition, students will evaluate circuit breakers and fuses used alongside contactors and relays.
-Furthermore, students will practice acquired skills by completing practical lab exercises.
+In this course, students will analyze various types of cable tray components and conductor connections used in the electrical field.
+They will also examine the NEC® requirements and safety considerations for electrical grounding systems and bonding installations.
+In addition, students will evaluate breakers and fuses used for electrical circuit protection, alongside contactors and relays for power and control circuits.